How To Choose Your Podcast Music

 Music Composition – Custom works for your Podcast

 Original songs can be written to underscore the theme of the podcast by collaborating with a composer or an independent songwriter.
 Original works can often reflect a deeper meaning and provide an accurate musical translation of your podcast theme.

-Whether you choose to use custom music or copyrighted music, you want to be sure that the music sets the tone of your podcast and compliment the theme and feelings you are trying to convey in your podcast.
-You can also try listening to other podcasts similar to use and listen to how they use music throughout each episode.
+Whether you choose to use custom music or copyrighted music, you want to be sure that the music sets the tone of your podcast and complements the theme and feelings you are trying to convey.
+You can also try listening to other similar shows and listen to how they use music throughout each episode.

 Related: Top Podcasts for Storytellers